serdimoa/charting/Widget-Methods.md

 widget.onChartReady(function() {
     widget.onGrayedObjectClicked(function(data) {
-        // this fucntion will be called when one tries to
+        // this function will be called when one tries to
         // create Balance Of Power study or Trend Angle shape

         alert(data.name + " is grayed out!");